 Your headphones cancel ambient noise by using a trick called “phase inversion” to create “anti-noise.”
 The concept is simple, but it’s tricky to get right.

-If you were to take two identical waves and line them up with each other, matching up the peaks and troughs, the two waves are said to be “in-phase,” which when summed results in an even larger wave (louder sound).
+If you were to take two identical waves and line them up with each other, matching up the peaks and troughs, the two waves are said to be “in-phase,” which, when summed, results in an even larger wave (louder sound).
 But what happens if you delay one of the waves by exactly one-half wavelength, matching up the troughs with the peaks of the other like in the picture below?

-The two waves are then said to be “out of phase” and subtract from one another as the positive pressures of one wave are acting against the negative pressures of the other, and vice versa.
+The two waves are then said to be “out of phase” and subtracted from one another as the positive pressures of one wave are acting against the negative pressures of the other, and vice versa.
 Think of it as trying to add one and subtract one.
 You’re just left with zero.
-This is the basic physics behind noise cancellation, but how is that used in your headphones?
+This is the basic physics behind noise cancelation, but how is that used in your headphones?

 Does noise canceling use microphones?